 Like in most states, Kentucky drivers are required to have a particular amount of car insurance, but you do get to choose the provider.
 To help you find affordable Kentucky car insurance, we’ve analyzed the best car insurance companies and provided an overview of what you can expect from state insurance laws.

 See what providers we recommend below, and enter your zip code to start comparing auto insurance quotes.
-Or, for an easier process, call us at (844) 246-8209.

 In this article:

 - What Is It Like Driving in Kentucky?

 - How To Save More On Kentucky Car Insurance

 Cheapest Car Insurance Companies In Kentucky

 According to our rate estimates for Kentucky car insurance, State Farm offers the cheapest full coverage insurance at an annual rate of $1,083.